rse/mostlikely/README.md

 ECMAScript 5 and this way runs in really all(!) current (as of 2016) JavaScript environments, of course.

-Additionally, there are two transpilation results: first, there is `mostlikely.browser.js` (plus `mostlikely.browser.map`) for Browser environments.
-This is a size-compressed variant but still with source-map for debugging.
+Additionally, there are two transpilation results: first, there is `mostlikely.browser.js` for Browser environments.
+This is a size-compressed variant.
 Second, there is `mostlikely.node.js` for Node.js/IO.js environments.
-This is a variant without compression and no source-maps.
+This is a variant without compression.

 License
 -------